 1. Seek a consultation with a GP, social worker, or the local council on addiction.
 Communities in the UK will have an addiction services team who will open a case for you.

 The consultant psychiatrist will perform a medical assessment and recommend outpatient community treatments.

 Your compliance and commitment to the treatments will be monitored, and residential alcohol rehab treatment may follow.

 2. Document on paper all your appointments, consultations, meetings attended, and treatments received.

 Record essential details, such as date, time, and place; type of treatment; names of persons you interacted with (physician, psychologist, social worker).

-3. Get a referral for residential alcohol rehab.
-Good compliance to the recommended treatments from the consultant psychiatrist or social worker may earn you a referral to the local NHS or a charitable institution.
+3. Get a referral for residential rehab.
+Good compliance to the recommended treatments from the consultant psychiatrist or social worker may earn you a referral to the local authorities or a charitable institution.

 In some cases, there may be funding available to you for NHS alcohol rehab, but it can take a long time to get approved.

 Check for any additional eligibility requirements to see if you are eligible to apply for that grant.

 For more information about residential rehabilitation or to find a rehab near you, visit rehab-online.org.uk.